-Web analytics is the backdrop for all internet marketing efforts, including the overall performance of your website as it relates to your organization’s goals.
+Web analytics is the backdrop for all internet marketing efforts, including the overall performance of your website as it relates to your goals.
 Website data not only tracks visitor interaction and engagement, it measures your website’s impact on your goals.
 Having analytics involved at the beginning provides a baseline from which to measure the effectiveness of the website’s overall design.

 Keywords, Content and Market Analysis

 Next up is seeing what your market is saying and thinking.
-We accomplish this by researching the search terms used, analyzing trending content both on other websites and social media, and examining who your competitors (or like-minded organizations) are and what they may be doing right and wrong.
+We accomplish this by researching the search terms used, analyzing trending content both on other websites and social media, and examining who your competitors are and what they may be doing right and wrong.
 This analysis gets married with your requirements and goals from Phase I to lay the ground work for Phase III.